kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 ??? example "Experimental Channel in v1.0.0+"

+    This concept is part of the Experimental Channel in `v1.0.0+`.

 Some implementations may require the [backendRef][backendRef] to be labeled explicitly in order to route traffic using a certain protocol.
 For Kubernetes Service backends this can be done by specifying the [`appProtocol`][appProtocol]